 These are the most common foot conditions seen and treated by the San Diego Running Institutes Sports Medicine Clinic.
-Lets look at the diagnosis of Metatarsalgia, stress fractures and torn transverse metatarsal ligaments.
+Let’s look at the diagnoses of metatarsalgia, stress fractures, and torn transverse metatarsal ligaments.
 In the early stages there is no real way to tell the difference between metatarsalgia, stress fracture and a torn metatarsal ligament.
 It is in the later stages it may become obvious.

-- Metatarsalgia: The first signs and symptoms are pain beneath the 2nd, 3rd or 4th metatarsals.
+The first signs and symptoms are pain beneath the 2nd, 3rd or 4th metatarsals.
 Early on this condition can be treated with manipulation of the metatarsal heads, placement of a metatarsal pad and 1-2 weeks of rest from impact activity.
 Sometimes a walking boot is required.

 Signs and symptoms of bone marrow edema and stress fracture are slight discomfort while running but increased pain and LIMPING after running!
 It is an interesting fact that many with this condition seem to fool themselves into thinking it does not hurt when they run.
 The tell tale sign however is found AFTER THEY RUN.
 If the runner has pain and a limp post run they most likely have a stress fracture.

 Once a diagnosis of a torn metatarsal ligament is given the patient is placed in a walking boot and restricted from any weight bearing activity for 6 weeks.
 Custom orthotics with extra forefoot padding and metatarsal pads are prescribed.
 After 6 weeks the patient is allowed to begin non-impact activities like stair climbing or elliptical.
 If there is no pain with those activities after 2 weeks the patient can begin walking and hiking.
 After a week if there is still no pain the patient can begin light running (1-2 miles) for the next 2 weeks.
 If there is still no pain a prudent and progressive training program can be undertaken.